 - Emphysema – Enlarged airspaces distal to the terminal bronchioles, with destruction of the alveolar walls.

 - COPD should be distinguished from the other main form of chronic respiratory disease – the restrictive pulmonary diseases.
-These are a group of disorders characterised by decreased lung capacity where FEV1 and FVC are both decreased proportionately, resulting in a normal FEV1:FVC.
+These are a groups of disorders characterised by decreased lung capacity where FEV1 and FVC are both decreased proportionately, resulting in a normal FEV1:FVC.

 - See restrictive vs obstructive lung disease for more information

 In COPD the FEV1:FVC ratio is <70%.
 COPD can also be diagnosed in patients with FEV1:FVC ratio is >70% on the basis of clinical signs and symptoms – such as shortness of breath, or cough.
 About 30% of cases of COPD will have normal spirometry at diagnosis.

 Long term management often involves combinations of inhaled steroids and bronchodilators, smoking cessation and pulmonary rehabilitation.
 It is also important to prevent exacerbations with flu and pneumonia vaccination.